silkygarg1508/Ebuss_SentimentAnalysis_RecommenderSystem/README.md

 #### 1) Added reviews.csv files which contains the cleaned data from sample30.csv and also the encoded columns which are to be used by recommendation engine
 #### 2) Added user_final_rating.csv which contains the ratings for all the users in the dataset after having found the user user correlation amongst all the users
 #### 3) selected user-user correlation as it gave less rmse(2.5) as compared to item-item based(3.5)
-#### 4) Since Logistic Regression has given best F1 score for both positive and negative sentiment, hence we will use logistic model for doing sentiment analysis on top 20 recommendations
+#### 4) We saw that positive sentiment has good score across all the models but  XGBoost is able to perform best amongst thm and also gives comapritively higher score for negative sentiments too.
+Also, the precision,recall,f1 all the scores are more balanced in XGBoost and hence we will use xgboost model for doing sentiment analysis on top 20 recommendations.
 #### 5) Using tfidf Vectorizer and hence it's pickle file for transformation

 #### 6) Some test users present in the dataset